resamsel/dbmanagr/README.md

 A database navigation tool that shows database structure and content

 positional arguments:
-  uri                   the URI to parse (format for PostgreSQL:
+  uri                   the URI to parse (format for PostgreSQL/MySQL:
                         user@host/database/table?filter; for SQLite:
                         databasefile.db/table?filter) (default: None)